M-o-a-T/owslave/HOWTO.md

       pwm: 1
     port:
       1: B0_
-      2: B1_
+      2: B1+/
     pwm:
       1: 2

 and then "owwrite /F0.123456789ABC.DE/pwm.1 10,10"

-This is (amost) exactly as accurate as the clock of your ATmega.
+This is (almost) as accurate as the clock of your ATmega.

 ### count